Saints and Falcons Rivalry Part 2

 But he also has shown a penchant for things that rub people the wrong way.
 Indeed, like the bedroom that is JUST too close to the front door, Leach has turned some people off by tweeting negative stuff at/about his former employer, calling them crooks, fighting for the money they still owe him…..blah, blah, blah.

-But because of all of his considerable strengths and record that Leach has established at WSU—and he his staff have been amazing–Mike Leach EARNED his chance and right to test his worth on the open market.
-And were it not for some fluke problem with the Title Company (The University of Tennessee), Leach might have found himself with a deal worth somewhere around 5 million dollars a year.
+But because of all of his considerable strengths and record that Leach has established at WSU—he and his staff have been amazing–Mike Leach EARNED his chance and right to test his worth on the open market.
+And were it not for some fluke problem with the Title Company (The University of Tennessee), Leach might have secured himself a deal worth somewhere around 5 million dollars a year.

 Unfortunately, that Title Company was a bit shaky (even worse, everyone should have easily recognized going in that the said Title Company was shaky).